-The secondary data scoring results revealed the topic of Older Adults and Aging as a significant health need for both Fort Bend and Harris counties.
-Older Adults and Aging was in the top 10 topics for Fort Bend County and received a topic score of 1.5 in the secondary data results for Harris County.
+The secondary data scoring results revealed the topic of Older Adults and Aging as a significant health need for Fort Bend, Harris and Wharton counties.
+Older Adults and Aging was in the top 10 topics for both Fort Bend and Wharton counties, and received a topic score of 1.5 in the secondary data results for Harris County.
 In Fort Bend County, indicators of concern included Stroke, Diabetes, Chronic Kidney Disease, and Hyperlipidemia (all in the Medicare Population).
 Indicators of note in Harris County included: Chronic Kidney Disease and Stroke in the Medicare Population as well as Age-Adjusted Death Rate due to Falls.
+Wharton County has 10 indicators equal to or greater than 2.
+Eight of these indicators are within the Medicare Population: Chronic Kidney Disease, Hypertension, Atrial Fibrillation, Heart Failure, Ischemic Heart Disease, Diabetes, Stroke, and Rheumatoid Arthritis or Osteoarthritis.
+The other two concerning indicators for Wharton County include People 65+ Living Below Poverty Level (for which there are high disparities) and People 65+ Living Alone.